 In case you are wondering, a range of factors could be affecting your tolerance to the treatments.
 These factors are; your original skin tone and the darkness of your skin, the speed of your metabolism (believe it or not) and of course, the ability of your body to absorb the effects of the pill.

 As always, it is strongly advised that you visit a medical expert and an industry leader before you make your decision on which treatment is for you.
 They will be able to offer the best advice possible and help you make the decision on which treatment is right for you.

 As you can probably imagine, consuming pills to alter your physical experience does not come without its risks.

 You can find a brief list of what these potential issues are, which will hopefully help you to make a slightly more informed decision on whether or not you think pills are the right way for you to go.

-Let’s get the scariest one out of the way first, it is possible that some ingredients that can be found in some of these pills can possibly be unsafe and even in some extreme cases be cancerous.
+Let’s get the scariest one out of the way first, it is possible that some ingredients found in some of these pills can be unsafe and even in some extreme cases be cancerous.

 It is often the case that these could contain high levels of hydroquinone, which is supposed to ensure faster and stronger results when the pills are consumed.

 These pills can also affect the hormone balance of an individual’s body.
 It can cause a large unbalance, which I do not need to tell you can have a wide range of negative side effects on your body and your mindset.